← Blog/Technical GEO

 Why Schema Markup Matters for AI

-Schema markup is a standardized vocabulary (maintained at schema.org) that you embed in your web pages to tell machines exactly what your content means — not just what it says.
-Instead of leaving AI to guess whether a piece of text is a product description, a review, or a business address, you tell it directly.
+Schema.org is a shared vocabulary maintained by Google, Microsoft, Yahoo, and Yandex that you embed in pages to tell machines what your content means, not just what it says.
+Instead of leaving AI to infer whether a block of text is a product description, a business address, or an FAQ answer, you declare it explicitly.

 1. Organization Schema